findkit/findkit/packages/docs/docs/ui/styling.md

 # Styling

-Findkit UI following techniques for the CSS it provides:
+Findkit UI uses following techniques for the CSS it provides:

 - CSS class names are prefixed with `findkit--`
 - The HTML elements are rendered into a Shadow DOM